30 Disgusting Hygiene Practices From The Old West

 28. Smelling Like A Horse Was A Real Thing

 Smelling like a horse is far from a cute cowboy phrase.
-However, this reference comes from the man who returned from months on the trail and was so dirty they often had a staph or strep infections.
+However, this reference comes from the man who returned from months on the trail and was so dirty they often had staph or strep infections.

 27. Spitting Was Dangerous

 Spitting was so frequent in Wild West.
 This was so common that bars offered spittoons for men to hock their chew into, which were later dried out with sawdust.
-Can you really imagine someone doing that today?
+Can you imagine someone doing that today?

 Eventually, sawdust would ferment and, because the spittoons were rarely emptied, the soiled dust would get kicked back in the air.
 As a result, people often suffered from respiratory issues.